• Skip to primary navigation

 “The fig tree has ripened its figs, and the vines in blossom have given forth their fragrance.
 Arise, my darling, my beautiful one, and come along!”

-The vines in blossom in this verse is part of a love story.
+The vines in blossom in this verse are part of a love story.
 It uses the vines in bloom to add description and sensuality to the love poem.
 It wants to romanticize and beautify the text by adding these images.
 More than that, it describes the beauty of God’s kingdom and our loving relationship with Him.

 Whenever you pray for your friends, family, and lovers, include this verse and send a silent personal prayer.
 Ask for help and pray over them that they may feel at peace and safe.
 Give them the strength to love and to diminish hate in their hearts.